MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/cfu-inf-configuration.md

 ## Configure your custom CFU INF file

-1. In your custom INF file, insert the hardware IDs of your devices as indicated in this sample.
+1. In your custom INF file, insert the hardware IDs of your devices as indicated in this example.

     ```inf
-    ; Target the Hardware ID for your devices.
-    ;
-    [Standard.NT$ARCH$]
-    %ComponentFirmwareUpdate.DeviceDesc%=ComponentFirmwareUpdate, HID\HID\VID_abc&UP:def_U:ghi ; Your HardwareID- Laptop MCU

-    %ComponentFirmwareUpdate.DeviceDesc%=ComponentFirmwareUpdate, HID\HID\VID_jkl&UP:mno_U:pqr ; Your HardwareID- Dock MCU
+    [Standard.NTamd64]
+    %CfuVirtualHidDeviceFwUpdate.DeviceDesc%=CfuVirtualHidDeviceFwUpdate, HID\VID_045E&UP:FA00_U:00F5 ; HardwareID for VirtualHidDevice MCU
     ```

     **INF Hardware ID settings**

-    In order for the CFU inbox driver to communicate with the firmware (real/virtual), the hardware ID specified in the INF should match with what is specified in the Hid descriptor configuration in the firmware.
+    In order for the CFU inbox driver to communicate with the firmware, the hardware ID specified in the INF should match with what is specified in the Hid descriptor configuration in the firmware.

     As shown below, the *CfuVirtualHidDeviceFwUpdate.inf* values match the values specified in the virtual firmware simulation driver's Hid descriptor.